opentecr/opentecr-data/README.md

-# opentecr-data
+# Traffic branch

-contains the actual data for the openTECR database
+In this branch you can find the data on traffic of this repository.